 and 10 CFR 50.55(e) are nearly identical.
 However, 10 CFR 50.55(e) does not include suppliers.

-The FRN also addressed reportability for other aspects of regulatory life other than construction and operation, such as an early site permit (ESP) and a design certification/rule (DCD).
+The Federal Register Notice (FRN) also addressed reportability for other aspects of regulatory life other than construction and operation, such as an early site permit (ESP) and a design certification/rule (DCD).
 The FRN position was that the ESP and design certification were the equivalent of a basic component that a licensee was going to use to construct a plant.
 As such, 10 CFR Part 21 reporting requirements would be applicable for defects.
 These evaluations would be for items specific to the NRC approved document (ESP or DCD) referenced.
-For example, specific deviations in the revision of the AP1000 DCD approved by the NRC for the design certification contained in 10 CFR Part 52 Appendix D would be required to be evaluated under 10 CFR Part 21, and if determined to be a defect, reported to the NRC by Westinghouse.
+For example, specific deviations in the revision of the AP1000 DCD approved by the NRC for the design certification contained in 10 CFR Part 52 Appendix D would be required to be evaluated under 10 CFR Part 21, and if determined to be a defect, reported to the NRC by Westinghouse Electric Company.

 07.15 Documenting Inspection Results .
 The purpose of reporting inspection results is to document the inspection scope and the findings identified while conducting the inspection.
 The NRC does not have objective criteria for evaluating inspector observations.
 Therefore, NRC staff will not document inspector observations in baseline inspection reports or incorporate them into the assessment process.
 The scope of daily activities conducted by the resident inspectors does not require documentation in inspection reports.
 Issues identified during inspections will be documented in accordance with the requirements in IMC 0613, “Power Reactor Construction Inspection Reports,” and IMC 0617, “Vendor and Quality Assurance Implementation Inspection Reports,” as appropriate.